night-gold/armada/examples/in-folder-multiple-deployment/README.md

 >        └── kustomization.yaml
 >```

-For the deployment of the fisrt overlays no need to specify the overlay we need to use as it's the default value, but to deploy the second one we muste add the overlays with the name of the folder.
+For the deployment of the first overlays no need to specify the overlay we need to use as it's the default value, but to deploy the second one we must add the overlays with the name of the folder.

 The results yaml file will have a name like this: app-apply-2.yaml for the non default overlays in the example.